Convair Model 118

-The Convair Model 118 ConvAirCar (also known as the Hall Flying Automobile) was a prototype flying car of which two were built.
-Intended for mainstream consumers, two prototypes were built and flown.
+The Convair Model 118 ConvAirCar (also known as the Hall Flying Automobile) was a prototype flying car intended for mainstream consumers of which two were built and flown.
 The first prototype was lost in an accident due to fuel exhaustion.
 Subsequently, the second prototype was rebuilt from the damaged aircraft and flown.
 By that time, little enthusiasm remained for the project and the program ended shortly thereafter.

 Design and development

 Consolidated Vultee Aircraft (later Convair) was seeking entry into the post-war aviation boom with a mainstream flying car.
 Theodore P. "Ted" Hall had studied the concept of a flying car before World War II, with Consolidated unsuccessfully proposing the idea for use in commando-type raids.
 Following the end of the war, Hall and Tommy Thompson designed and developed the Convair Model 116 Flying Car, featured in Popular Mechanics magazine in 1946, which consisted of a two-seat car body, powered by a rear-mounted 26 hp engine, with detachable monoplane wings and tail, fitted with their own tractor configuration 90 hp Franklin 4A4 engine driving a two-bladed wooden propeller.
 This flew on July 12, 1946, completing 66 test flights.

 Hall subsequently designed a more sophisticated development of the Model 116, with a more refined car body and a more powerful "flight" engine.
 A 25 hp Crosley engine was in the rear, powering the plastic-bodied four-seat car and a 190 hp Lycoming O-435C was used for the powerplant of the aircraft.
 A lofty production target of 160,000 was planned, with a projected $1,500 price tag.
 Convair anticipated that the Model 118 would be purchased in large numbers to be rented at airports.